EndPointCorp/end-point-blog/2021/10/vue-graphql-integration-apollo-client.md

 </script>
 ```

-The smart query accepts a graphql query, and a variables object where the keys are the variable names, and the values are the variable values.
+The smart query accepts a GraphQL query and a `variables` object where the keys are the variable names and the values are the variable values.
 What this will do is run the `POSTS_BY_USER` query when the component mounts, and store the results of that query in the `posts` data field.
 Then, any time one of the variables changes (in this case, it would happen if the `userId` prop receives a new value), the query will be rerun and `posts` will again be updated.
 Additionally, the results of the query are stored in Apollo’s cache.
 So, if another component has the same smart query in it, only one actual request will be made.

-### Updating Data With Apollo Mutations
+### Updating data with Apollo mutations
-To update existing objects using GraphQL, we use mutations.
+To update existing objects using GraphQL, we use [mutations](https://graphql.org/learn/queries/#mutations).
 GraphQL mutations look similar to queries, except that on the server, they will update or create new resources.
 For example, a mutation to update an existing user’s post would look like this:

 ```graphql
 mutation ($id: Int!, $content: String!) {